 Non-Pedigreed (Crossbred) Division

 Classes will be broken by weight following the weight card deadline.
 Gilts will be divided into three divisions by weight – Light, Medium and Heavy.
 Classes will be divided as evenly as possible.
 Non-pedigreed gilt must weigh a minimum of 230 pounds, with a maximum weight of 350.
-Weight cards must be turned in by 10:00AM, February 9.
+Weight cards must be turned in by Midnight on Friday, February 7.
 There will be a 10-pound weigh-back on both the top and bottom.
 If a gilt does not weigh within 10 pounds of the submitted weight, the gilt will be disqualified.